Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Perimeter

 \section{The Monotone Case: Minimum Perimeter}

-In this section, we show how to compute a polygon of minimum perimeter for an $xy$-monotone or $x$-monotone angle sequence $S$ of length $n$.
+In this section, we show how to compute a polygon of minimum perimeter for any~$xy$-monotone or~$x$-monotone angle sequence~$S$ of length~$n$.

-Let $P$ be an $x$-monotone polygon realizing $S$.
-Let $e_L$ be the leftmost vertical edge and let $e_R$ be the rightmost vertical edge of $P$.
-Recall that $P$ consists of two $x$-monotone chains; an upper chain $T$ and a lower chain $B$ connected by $e_L$ and $e_R$.
-Without loss of generality, we assume for the number of reflex vertices of~$T$ and~$B$ that $r(T)\geq r(B)$.
+Let~$P$ be an~$x$-monotone polygon realizing~$S$.
+Let~$e_L$ be the leftmost vertical edge and let~$e_R$ be the rightmost vertical edge of~$P$.
+Recall that~$P$ consists of two~$x$-monotone chains; an upper chain~$T$ and a lower chain~$B$ connected by~$e_L$ and~$e_R$.
+For every~${e\in T}$, let~${T(e_R,e)}$ denote the subchain of~$T$ consisting of all segments between~$e_R$ and~$e$ (without~$e_R$ and~$e$).
+Similarly, for every~${e'\in B}$, let~${B(e',e_R)}$ denote the subchain of~$B$ consisting of all segments between~${e'}$ and~$e_R$ (without~${e'}$ and~$e_R$).
+Without loss of generality, we assume that the number of reflex vertices of~$T$ and~$B$ satisfies~${\rnum{T}\geq \rnum{B}}$.